Los Angeles Peanut Butter and Jelly Treats Worth Seeking

 Peanut butter & jelly are the building blocks for comfort food in many different forms.

 People who grew up in the U.S. are bound to have strong memories of peanut butter and jelly.
 For decades, the sandwich has been a cheap way for parents to feed kids a fairly satisfying lunch during elementary school, and a fun after-school snack.
 Really, though, PB&J has never been anything gourmet, until now.
-Skip the sandwich, which you can make at home, and learn about 6 of the best peanut butter & jelly treats in Los Angeles.
+Skip the sandwich, which you can make at home, and learn about my favorite Los Angeles peanut butter & jelly treats, listed in alphabetical order.
 To accompany your next level PB&J creations, I strongly recommend Peanut Butter Jelly Time from Buckwheat Boyz for the soundtrack.

 Tags: